Go the extra mile

 We’re all about making climate action simple.

 So, to help you figure out your footprint, we’ve created the world’s easiest carbon footprint calculator.
 Just drag a few sliders and you’re done — it takes 10 seconds.
 (Our calculator includes other greenhouse gases like methane too!)

 Once you’re done you’ll be able to compare yourself to the rest of the world and your country and work out what’s the biggest contributor to your footprint.

 Calculate your footprint in 10 seconds with our carbon footprint calculator

 You won’t need to get your old power bills out, just estimate what you spend and how far you travel each week.

-To balance out, or offset, your footprint check out MyCarbonClick, our monthly carbon offsetting subscription.
-Anyone who subscribes will be neutralizing their carbon footprint by funding projects that fight climate change.
+To balance out or offset your footprint, check out MyCarbonClick, our monthly carbon offsetting subscription.
+Anyone who subscribes will be neutralising their carbon footprint by funding projects that fight climate change.